 Please do the following to get started:

 Structure your document by inserting headings and empty lines between different parts.
-Here’s an example how your initial file could look:
+Here’s an example showing how your initial file could look:

 Create an initial code chunk below the header of your